High-contrast random composites: homogenisation framework and new spectral phenomena: Higher regularity of the corrector

 and the Sobolev inequality

-hold for any $f\in W^{1,p}(U)$ with a constant $C$ that depends only on the cone parameters (\ie on $\gamma$) and $p$, but not on the domain $U$. \begin{remark} It is not difficult to prove the uniform Poincar\'e inequality \eqref{85} directly.
-It follows by making a simple change of variables transforming $U$ into the fixed box $(-1,1)^{d-1}\times (-\gamma, 0)$, applying the Poincar\'e inequality on the box and transforming back to $U$.
-In this case one needs to carefully deal with the mean-value of the function. \end{remark} Combining \eqref{85} and \eqref{86} we obtain the Sobolev-Poincar\'e inequality
+hold for any $f\in W^{1,p}(U)$ with a constant $C$ that depends only on the cone parameters (i.e. on $\gamma$) and $p$, but not on the domain $U$. \begin{remark} It is not difficult to prove the uniform Poincar\'e inequality \eqref{85} directly.
+It follows by making a simple change of variables transforming $U$ into the fixed box $(-1,1)^{d-1}\times (-\gamma, 0)$, applying the Poincar\'e inequality on the box and transforming back to $U$. \end{remark} Combining \eqref{85} and \eqref{86}, we obtain the Sobolev-Poincar\'e inequality